henrique-trevisan/Youtube-video-downloader/readme.md

 1. Run the application:
     ```bash
-    python GUI.py
+    python downloader.py
     ```

-2. Use the GUI to enter the URL of the YouTube video you want to download and select the desired options.
+2. Follow the on-screen instructions to download your desired video.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please fork the repository and submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
+## Contact

-- [customtkinter](https://github.com/TomSchimansky/CustomTkinter) for the GUI framework.
+For any questions or suggestions, please contact [your email].